DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Introduction

-To rigorously evaluate T2I models on long prompts, we introduce {\ours}, a novel benchmark along with a robust evaluation protocol.
+To rigorously evaluate T2I models' prompt-following abilities on long prompts, we introduce {\ours}, a novel benchmark along with an automated data construction pipeline and a robust evaluation workflow.
 This benchmark assesses prompt adherence across four critical dimensions, specifically designed to target two challenges: structural comprehension deficiency (via \textbf{Character Locations} and \textbf{Spatial/Interactive Relationships}) and detail overload (via \textbf{Character Attributes} and \textbf{Scene Attributes}).
 The prompts in our benchmark are derived from existing detailed captions \citep{docci, localized_narratives}, which we further refine by augmenting missing details, resulting in an average token length of 284.89.
 To ensure high quality, human experts are engaged to evaluate our benchmark, confirming its high standard.
-For the evaluation protocol, we develop specialized assessment mechanisms for each category of attributes, enabling systematic evaluation of models' compositional T2I abilities in long-prompt scenarios.
+For the evaluation workflow, we develop specialized assessment mechanisms for each category of attributes, enabling systematic evaluation of models' compositional T2I abilities in long-prompt scenarios.

+Using our {\ours} benchmark, we conduct a comprehensive evaluation of 19 representative text-to-image models.
+To capture the rapid evolution of the field, our evaluation spans five distinct paradigms: (1) Classical \& Flow-based Diffusion models, (2) Long-prompt optimized models (based on SD1.5 \citep{stablediffusion} or SD-XL \citep{sdxl}), (3) Models equipped with advanced LLM or MLLM encoders (e.g., Qwen-Image \citep{qwen-image}), (4) Emerging autoregressive and unified architectures (e.g., the Janus family \citep{janus, janusflow, januspro}, BAGEL \citep{bagel}), and (5) Proprietary State-of-the-Art models (e.g., GPT Image-1 \citep{gpt4o-image1}, Gemini 2.0 Flash \citep{Gemini_image}).
+While our analysis validates enhanced competencies in recent models over older baselines, we identify a consistent struggle with fine-grained compositional elements.

-Using our {\ours} benchmark, we investigate 7 general-purpose models, including state-of-the-art (SOTA) models FLUX \citep{flux2024} and GPT Image-1 \citep{gpt4o-image1}, along with 5 specialized models optimized for long prompts.
-While our analysis validates enhanced competencies in recent models over older baselines, it also uncovers critical failure points.
-We identify a consistent struggle with fine-grained compositional elements, including character attributes, spatial positioning, and entity relationships.
-A statistical analysis confirms a clear difficulty hierarchy, with \textbf{Character Locations} and \textbf{Person Attributes} proving the most challenging.
-Furthermore, we find that performance gains are not merely a function of longer context windows; training on detail-rich, longer prompts is essential.
-Furthermore, the optimized models' performance is heavily constrained by their backbone architectures.
-And there is a consistent degradation in prompt adherence as prompt length increases, highlighting fundamental challenges in handling long prompts.
+Additionally, a statistical analysis indicates a clear difficulty hierarchy, with Character Locations and Person Attributes proving the most challenging.
+Furthermore, through a controlled ablation study with a modified SD-XL architecture, we demonstrate that performance gains are not only a function of longer context windows, but also depend on training with detailed, longer prompts.
+And there is a consistent degradation in prompt adherence as prompt length increases, highlighting challenges in handling long prompts.